 - Feel free to omit one or more of the meats.
-Sausage only, just chicken and shrimp, etc. Or go all out and add crab meat, lobster, whatever you like!
+Sausage only, just chicken and shrimp, etc. or go all out and add any seafood such as crab meat, fish, lobster, whatever you like!

-- To make this gumbo gluten-free the most obvious choice would be to use a gluten-free flour in the place of regular all-purpose flour in the roux.
-We use Namaste flour from Costco or a homemade flour blend when substituting flour.
+To make this gumbo gluten-free, the most obvious choice would be to use a gluten-free flour in the place of regular all-purpose flour in the roux.
+We use Namaste flour from Costco, or a homemade flour blend when substituting flour.
 If you want to avoid making a roux, you can always use filé powder and/or okra to thicken instead.
-The Tony Chachere’s seasoning is GF so you should be good using that as your Creole seasoning in this recipe.
+The Tony Chachere’s seasoning is gluten-free so you should be good using that as your Creole seasoning in this recipe.